What is the Maximum VA Rating for Hearing Loss?

 Again, VA requires these specific tests to establish a diagnosis of hearing loss for compensation purposes.
 You may have a diagnosis of hearing loss from your primary care doctor, but this will not count as evidence towards your claim.

-The second part of establishing direct service connection involves submitting evidence of an in-service event that may have caused or contributed to your hearing loss.
+The second part of establishing direct service connection involves submitting evidence of an in-service event that may have caused or contributed to your hearing condition.
 Common in-service events that lead to hearing loss include combat service, exposure to artillery fire and small arms fire, and certain military occupational specialties (MOS) that involve mechanical work such as on vehicles or aircrafts.

 Medical Nexus Opinion